-Give thanks the right way with sparklers for Thanksgiving!
+Give thanks the right way with sparklers for Thanksgiving Day!
 Thanksgiving is one of the most celebrated and truly American holidays.
-On Thanksgiving Day, we give thanks for all the bounties that we as free people have been blessed with, as well as reflect on the hard road that was walked to earn us these luxuries.
+On Thanksgiving Day, we give thanks for all the bounties that we as free people have been blessed with.
+Moreover, we reflect on the hard road that was walked to earn us these luxuries.
 While not normally considered a holiday for using fireworks, a growing number of people are using sparklers for Thanksgiving Day.
-Because of their increasing popularity, we have decided to make our entire line of products available year-round, most importantly our Thanksgiving sparklers.
+Because of their increasing popularity, we have decided to make our entire line of products available year-round.
+Most importantly, we offer our Thanksgiving sparklers.

 A Brief History of Thanksgiving Day

-Americans celebrate the Thanksgiving holiday on the fourth Thursday of November.
-While most families across the country follow similar traditions, many families have adopted their own twists as the population of our great country becomes more and more diverse.
-Also known as “Turkey Day”, Thanksgiving has a rich and growing history that will continue to be shaped as time goes by and traditions are reinvented.
+Americans celebrate the Thanksgiving Day holiday on the fourth Thursday of November.
+Most families across the country follow similar traditions.
+However, many families have adopted their own twists as the population becomes more and more diverse.
+Also known as “Turkey Day”, Thanksgiving has a rich and growing history.
+Over time, it will continue to be shaped as time goes by and traditions are reinvented.
 The most recent tradition is using sparklers for Thanksgiving Day, and the popularity of it is growing each year.

 Another one of the most common traditions of Thanksgiving is spending time with family; and sparklers are perfect for that!
 Many people live far from family members and travel long distances by car, train, or plane to be with their loved ones.
 After the feast, families often do additional activities.
 Some like to take walks after eating such a large meal, but most commonly people take naps.
-All this togetherness makes Thanksgiving is the busiest travel day of the year.
+All this togetherness makes Thanksgiving the busiest travel day of the year.